 This step is by far the most important part of the design process.
 Every time you create something you should have a goal in mind for it.
 Homebrew monsters should each serve a specific purpose.
 Here are a few examples of the purposes I usually have for creating a new monster.

 Is it an idea that you have that isn’t replicated anywhere in the monster manual?
 This is probably the most common purpose one will have when creating a new monster.
-A lot of people will also take monsters that were in earlier additions or different table top games and convert them to the game that they are currently playing.
+A lot of people will also take monsters that were in earlier additions or different tabletop games and convert them to the game that they are currently playing.
 This would fall under this sort of purpose, but it is a bit easier to get a solid start on since you have a reference for what you want the monster to do.

 Is it a monster that is intended to be a boss?
 I use this one a lot when I’m homebrewing a monster.
 Say the party is doing a quick quest in a Kobold Den.
 Maybe the Kobold Chieftain has some magical powers or additional abilities that a regular Kobold would not have.
-This is generally more of a tweaking/re-balancing project, but it could still be considered a homebrew if you change a lot or add a few abilities.
+This is generally more of a tweaking/re-balancing project, but it could still be considered homebrew if you change a lot or add a few abilities.

 Do I just have a great idea for something unique and want to spend some time trying to make it work?
-Homebrewing for the fun of creating your own monsters is a perfectly good reason to do this as well!
+Homebrewing for the fun of creating your monsters is a perfectly good reason to do this as well!
 Generally when I do this sort of homebrewing it’s more of a “Back Burner” project where I won’t make it a priority but go and add to it when I have a good idea.

-Obviously there are other reasons you may want to create a unique monster, but these are a few of the more common purposes that I use to begin my work on a new creature.
+There are other reasons you may want to create a unique monster, but these are a few of the more common purposes that I use to begin my work on a new creature.